Don’t get duped by ‘whole grain’ decoys’ deceptive labels

 But what if the whole grains you’re buying aren’t really whole grains?

 You’re probably thinking… ”Of course, they’re whole grains.
 I know what I’m buying.”
-But mistakenly buying processed grains masquerading as whole grains is actually much more common than you might think.
+But mistakenly buying processed grains masquerading as whole grains is much more common than you might think.

-In fact, new research shows that most people have a heck of a time picking out real whole grains from unhealthy imposters…
+New research shows that most people have a heck of a time picking out real whole grains from unhealthy imposters…

 Peak Golden Oil